-Conspiracy theorists blame the U.S. for coronavirus.
+Conspiracy theorists blame U.S. for coronavirus.
 China is happy to encourage them.

 “The purpose is to lessen the focus on how China bungled its response,” said Yang.
 “It’s a kind of blame-shifting.”

-Chinese suspicions and criticisms have not only been trained on the United States or sinister theories.
+Chinese suspicions and criticisms have not been limited to the United States or sinister theories.
 Online posts have widely panned other governments, from Italy to Japan.

 Bill Bishop, an observer of Chinese politics who writes the Sinocism newsletter, said the narrative of Communist Party superiority is being systematically — and effectively — pushed.
 After Hong Kong’s pro-democracy protests, party leaders resolved in November to double down on propaganda and patriotic education that would tout the advantages of the party’s efficient, authoritarian leadership over chaotic, Western-style democracy, Bishop said.